James Lind Alliance Adviser (Self-Employed Independent Facilitator)

 - Liaison with others involved in the PSP

-- Advising on presentation and handling of outputs from PSPs
+- Advising on presentation and reporting of the PSP Top 10

 - Supporting other JLA Advisers with facilitation at PSP final workshops

-- Covering the work of other members of the JLA Adviser team at times when they may be unable to work with their PSPs.
+- Covering the work of other JLA Advisers at times when they may be unable to work with their PSPs.

-How JLA Advisers work with the JLA coordinating team at the Wessex Institute, University of Southampton
+How JLA Advisers work with the JLA Coordinating team at the National Institute for Health and Care Research Coordinating Centre, University of Southampton

 In addition to working with individual PSPs, JLA Advisers form part of the JLA Executive Group and contribute to methodological developments, updates to the JLA Guidebook, and JLA communications activity.
-They also provide regular updates on PSP activity to the JLA coordinating team.
 Advisers support each other as a team by sharing their knowledge and experience.
 They are expected to have a commitment to their own learning and development as Advisers, as well as to the development of the JLA methodology, using their experiences to help evolve and improve the priority setting process.

 JLA Advisers are also part of the wider stakeholder group, known as the JLA Advisory Group, of those who have interest in, and experience of, the JLA.

 JLA Advisers attend JLA Executive and training and development meetings and perform ambassadorial activities on behalf of the JLA as agreed.
-Such meetings will amount to approximately 5 - 7 days per year and there is agreed funding from the JLA to pay advisers for this time.
-All meetings are currently online, but in future the JLA is likely to return to having occasional face-to-face meetings in London or Southampton.
+Such meetings will amount to approximately five - seven days per year and there is agreed funding from the JLA to pay advisers for this time.
+Meetings are either online or face-to-face, usually in London or Southampton.
 The JLA has a budget to cover costs of travel to these meetings for UK-based advisers.

 Core competencies for JLA Advisers: